nwtechnet/dotnet-webapp-deepti/README.md

 - I can view the User profile [READ]
 - When I view the User Profile from my favorites (or similar area), I can add a note (with ability to edit) to the User I have saved in my favorites [UPDATE]
 - I can delete the User from my favorites [DELETE]
+- I can view a list of  repos from the user [BONUS - API call with large datasets, how will you handle loading/caching?)

 ## Checklist